Theo3285/BankKata/README.md

 Imagine side effect in the feet of the user, what is he doing Think of different usage to imagine direction and design

+When getting deeper in the TDD cycle, question responsibility